Strategies to help your next grant proposal stand out

 Put yourself in the funder’s position while creating your proposal.
 How closely does your project align with the funding program’s goals?
 Think carefully about what would make you want to take a deeper look at a proposition and incorporate that into your proposal to compel them to believe in your message as much as you do.
 Putting yourself in their shoes will give you a different perspective and could also make certain talking points stand out as something to highlight and prioritize in your grant proposal.

-The “why” is the perfect place to explain your motivation for getting involved in your project.
+The “why” is the perfect place to explain your motivation for getting involved in your project, and one of the main key points to creating a strong grant proposal.
 If you have a particular connection to a cause or an organization that your grant will help, be sure to set it out, briefly, in your why statement.
 Grantmakers may fall in love with ideas, but they also fall in love with people.
 This is your opportunity to demonstrate not only why your proposal should be accepted but also why you are the person or team to deliver the stated aims of the grant.

 Step 2: Craft the Perfect Needs Statement